I am a

 Professional development and short courses

 - We offer a range of professional development courses.

 Financial planning is all about wealth creation

 It's about having the skills and the knowledge to make people's money work for them—not the other way around.
 As well as possessing analytical and problem solving skills, financial planners need to be excellent communicators in order to develop client relationships.
 Clients entrust financial planners to give them the best advice on their financial future so being able clearly explain concepts and strategies is vital in ensuring your client can make informed decisions.

-As a financial planning graduate, you can build a very rewarding career bringing people's financial and personal goals to reality.
+As a graduate, you’ll be an innovative and creative thinker, and have the skills necessary to understand and build a very rewarding career bringing people's financial and personal goals to reality.

 Study financial planning at Griffith

 Griffith University has been a leader in financial planning education for a long time, building a team of academics dedicated to this area.
-Industry professionals work with us to develop and deliver our financial planning courses, ensuring that when you graduate, you'll have the skills employers demand.
+Industry professionals work with us to develop and deliver our financial planning courses, ensuring that when you graduate, you'll have the skills to be job-ready and in demand.

 The Financial Adviser Standards and Ethics Authority (FASEA) has approved accreditation for Griffith Business School’s Financial Planning bridging courses and Graduate Diploma of Financial Planning (2014 to current) for existing advisers and career changers.
-FASEA accreditation for the Master of Financial Planning and Bachelor of Applied Financial Advice remains current.
 These are the minimum requirements for existing advisers to meet the new education standards.